shahbaz4783/CodeBites/README.md

-# CodeBites
+# techFolio

-CodeBites is a curated collection of small web development projects designed to inspire and educate developers of all levels.
-This platform serves as a hub for showcasing bite-sized coding examples and mini projects.
+Techfolio is a curated collection web development projects designed to inspire and educate developers of all levels.
+This platform serves as a hub for showcasing coding examples and web projects.

 ## Features

-- **Project Showcase**: Explore a wide range of small web development projects, each presented in a visually appealing format.
+- **Project Showcase**: Explore a wide range of web development projects, each presented in a visually appealing format.
 - **View Website**: Easily access live demos of each project to see them in action.
 - **View Code**: Dive into the source code of each project to understand how it was built and explore different coding techniques.
 - **Search and Filter**: Find specific projects or narrow down the selection based on tags, categories, or technologies used.